Fmoratelli/spacex/README.md

 # spacex

-Thats my first HTML page ans it's just the beggining.
+Thats my first HTML page and it's just the beggining.
+It was made for an exercise class.